 All members of the Board who are not otherwise employed by the Company ("non-employee directors") received a base retainer of \$95,000 per year for their Board service in fiscal 2017.
 The Chair of the Audit Committee received an additional retainer of \$40,000 for her service as Chair of this committee in fiscal 2017.
 The Chairs of the Compensation Committee and the Finance Committee received an additional retainer of \$35,000 and \$30,000, respectively, for service as Chair of their respective committee in fiscal 2017.
-The Chairs of the Company's Lead Independent Committee received an additional retainer of \$35,000 per year for service as Chair of service as Chair of \$20,000 for her service as Chair of such committee in fiscal 2017.
+The Chair of the Nominating, Governance and Social Responsibility Committee received an additional retainer of \$20,000 for her service as Chair of such committee in fiscal 2017.
 The Company's Lead Independent Director receives an additional retainer of \$35,000 per year for serving in that role.
-Non-employee directors also received an annual committee membership retainer if they are not chair of the applicable committee of \$20,000 for serving on the Audit Committee, \$15,000 for serving on the Finance Committee and/or the Nominating, Governance and Social Responsibility Committee.
+Non-employee directors also received an annual committee membership retainer if they are not chair of the applicable committee of \$20,000 for serving on the Audit Committee, \$15,000 for serving on the Compensation Committee, and \$7,500 for serving on either of the Finance Committee and/or the Nominating, Governance and Social Responsibility Committee.
 No meeting fees were paid for attendance at meetings of the full Board or committees.